JetBrains/teamcity-documentation/topics/configuring-general-settings.md

     ```

-* If you prefer to use plain HTML instead of javascript, omit the __js=1__ parameter and use iframe instead of the script:
+* If you prefer to use plain HTML instead of javascript, omit the `js=1` parameter and use `iframe` instead of the script:

     ```Shell
     <iframe src="<TeamCity_server_URL>/externalStatus.html"/>
     ```

-* If you want to include default CSS styles without modifying the `<head>` section, add the __withCss=true__ parameter
+* If you want to include default CSS styles without modifying the `<head>` section, add the __withCss=true__ parameter.
-To provide up\-to\-date status information on specific build configurations, use the following parameter in the URL as many times as needed:
+To provide up-to-date status information on specific build configurations, use the following parameter in the URL as many times as needed:

     ```Shell